 5 Mobile Phones with Unique Concepts – Tech Tuesday!

-With increasing use of the mobile phone, the competition among the handset manufacturers has tremendously increased, with each trying to out do the other with new innovations and offers!
+With the increasing use of the mobile phone, the competition among handset manufacturers has tremendously increased, with each trying to outdo the other with new innovations and offers!
 Here are Five Mobile Phones with Unique concepts that might appeal to the Techies in Manipal.
-Of course, with the MIT students being some of the best in the business, these might just inspire them to create some interesting innovations of their own!
-Who knows, The I-Mobile may be invented by one of the MIT students…
+Of course, with the MIT students being some of the best in the business, these might just inspire them to create some exciting innovations of their own!
+Who knows, The I-Mobile may have been invented by one of the MIT students…olive frvron

-3. Vodafone VF247 Solar energy is not a new concept but its seamless integration in a handheld device will definitely serve billions of energy-starved rural masses.
-This was tried earlier by Samsung but failed due to very low output of 5 to 10 minutes of talk time for each hour of charging.
+Solar energy is not a new concept, but its seamless integration into a handheld device will definitely serve billions of energy-starved rural masses.
+Samsung tried this earlier but failed due to meager output of 5 to 10 minutes of talk time for each hour of charging.

 vodafone vf247 solar charging mobile

-Vodafone VF247 charges full battery in 8 hours of plenty sunlight and can support more than eight days of use on standby and four hours of talk time.
-It also comes with an electronic charger, an FM radio and a powerful torch light.
+Vodafone VF247 charges full battery in 8 hours of plenty of sunlight and can support more than eight days of use on standby and four hours of talk time.
+It also has an electronic charger, an FM radio, and a powerful torch light.

-5. Micromax Gravity GC700: Micromax Gravity has a unique design where you can hold the phone upside-down to shift from GSM to CDMA instantly.
-Obviously this cold not be the only reason to include this device in the least.
+Micromax Gravity has a unique design where you can instantly hold the phone upside-down to shift from GSM to CDMA.
+Obviously, this could not be the only reason to include this device in the least.

-If you notice the design of mobile, it has a D-pad on both the sides with 5-way key and the phone also features accelerometer.
-Now I think this design if undergoes further R&D could easily be used to create a great gaming phone as it could provide an option to utilize the combination of D-pads and motion sensors to play the game.
+If you notice the design of the mobile, it has a D-pad on both sides with a 5-way key, and the phone also features an accelerometer.
+Now I think this design, if it undergoes further R&D, could easily be used to create a great gaming phone as it could provide an option to utilize the combination of D-pads and motion sensors to play the game.
 Biggies around should think about it.

-Are there stuff I missed out?
+Is there stuff I missed out on?
 Do let me know via the comments 🙂

 2 Comments